MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/adapters/javascript-adapters/index.md

 > <span class="glyphicon glyphicon-info-sign" aria-hidden="true"></span> **Note:** The file can be of any file extension and if the file does not exist, it will be created.

 ### The js folder
-This folder contains all JavaScript files, which contains the implementation of procedures that are declared in the XML file.
+This folder contains all the JavaScript implementation file of the procedures that are declared in the **adapter.xml** file.
 It also contains zero, one, or more XSL files, which contain a transformation scheme for retrieved raw XML data.
 Data that is retrieved by an adapter can be returned raw or preprocessed by the adapter itself.
 In either case, it is presented to the application as a **JSON object**.

 ## JavaScript adapter procedures
 Procedures are declared in XML and are implemented with server-side JavaScript, for the following purposes: